Preventing hepatitis A

 - Men who have sex with other men

-- People who care for patients living in long-term nursing homes and other facilities
+- Caretakers in day care centers, long-term nursing homes, and other facilities

 People who work or travel in areas where hepatitis A is common should be vaccinated.
-These areas include Africa, Asia (except Japan), the Mediterranean, Eastern Europe, the Middle East, Central and South America, Mexico, and parts of the Caribbean.
+These areas include:

 If you are traveling to these areas in fewer than 4 weeks after your first shot, you may not be fully protected by the vaccine.
 You can also get a preventive dose of immunoglobulin (IG).